square/leakcanary/README.md

 }
 ```

-**You're good to go!** LeakCanary will automatically show a notification when an activity or fragment memory leak is detected in your debug build.
+**That's it!** LeakCanary will automatically show a notification when an activity or fragment memory leak is detected in your debug builds.

 Note: **LeakCanary 2 is in alpha**.
 * Check out the [migration guide](https://github.com/square/leakcanary/wiki/Migrating-to-LeakCanary-2.0).